GPacrade/Expand-Int/README.md

 Expandable integer for c++

-This repozitory realizate expandable unsigned and signed int with fixed bits count use templates.
+This repozitory realizate expandable unsigned, signed and *real* int with fixed bits count use templates.

 For example `expand_int<0>` will be equal 128 bit size, `expand_int<1>` is 256 bits, `expand_int<2>` is 512 bits, e.t.c.